mulesoft-catalyst/metrics-toolkit/README.md

 - API Manager metrics:
 	- API Manager API allows to retrieve up to 100 assets (APIs) per request call.
 As of today, the metrics framework only supports one request call, therefore there is a limitation that will prevent the metrics framework to retrieve stats for an organization that is currently managing +100 APIs
+- Core Services:
+	- Usage: not supported when authenticating with Connected Apps
+	- Role & Groups: not supported when authenticating with Connected Apps and only available in Raw Data mode
+- CloudHub Applications: not supported on Private Cloud Edition (PCE)
+- Runtime Manager Applications: only available in Raw Data mode
+- Runtime Fabric: not supported on Private Cloud Edition (PCE)
+- API Platform Client Applications: not supporte when authentication with Connected Apps
+- Analytics: not supported on Private Cloud Edition (PCE)
+- Anypoint MQ: not supported on Private Cloud Edition (PCE) or when authenticating with Connected Apps

 ## Some Theory around the Framework
 The framework is intended to cover the main areas to define and implement metrics using Mule.